bakerv/fer-webcam/README.md

 ## Communication Process

 The first thing that happens when app launches, is the client is told to request their public IP from a STUN server.
 This is done to  enable communication through NATs, giving the web server a valid return address for the media stream.
 Once that is accomplished, the front end Javascript initiates a stream using webRTC.
-Tihs stream is sent to the web server, along with the public IP address as the return point.
+This stream is sent to the web server, along with the public IP address as the return point.
 The back end server processes the stream, makes a prediction, and then returns that prediction to the client on top of the original video stream.

 [<img src="https://github.com/cphyland/Final_Project_Emojify/blob/main/static/images/communication_process.png">](https://github.com/aiortc/aiortc/tree/main/examples/server)